draconisPW/PWMAngband/docs/birth.rst

   is cool or cold, infravision will not allow the player to see walls and objects.
 Infravision will allow a character to see any warm-blooded creatures up to a certain distance.
 This ability works equally well with or without a light source.
-However, some of Angband's creatures are cold-blooded, and will not be detected unless lit up by a light source.
+However, some of PWMAngband's creatures are cold-blooded, and will not be detected unless lit up by a light source.
   All non-human races have innate infravision.
 Humans (including Dunedain) cannot gain infravision unless it is magically enhanced.
 Infravision does